 To move forward with a plan for bathrooms at the Hunnewell T&F using the funding approved at Annual Town Meeting in 2018; and

 To further explore team rooms & lighting as a package and engage with the Natural Resources Commission on developing a process for moving forward.

-Presented project updates on bathroom / team rooms and lighting proposal to SC on 9/14; Committee to vote on proposal 9/28.
-Depending on SC’s decision, will set date for bringing proposal to NRC
+Presented project updates on bathroom / team rooms and lighting proposal to SC on 9/14; Committee voted 5-0 in favor of proposal on 9/28.
+Next step is to set date for bringing proposal to NRC

 What do the “Hunnewell Track and Field (T&F) Projects” include?